lu-cs-sde/codeprober/README.md

 ## I didn't use JastAdd, what now?

-As mentioned above, the API that CodeProber demands of the ASTs found in `CodeProber_root_node` hasn't been formalized yet.
-However, if you are willing to explore a bit yourself then looking in [AstNodeApiStyle.java](server/src/codeprober/metaprogramming/AstNodeApiStyle.java) is a good start.
-It is an enum describing different styles of "AST APIs".
+It is possible that your AST will just "magically" work with CodeProber.
+Assign `CodeProber_root_node` as described above and just try running with it.
+CodeProber has a few different styles of ASTs it tries to detect and interact with.

+If that doesn't work, the quickest way to get started is to use the [minimal-prober-wrapper example implementation](minimal-probe-wrapper).

+If you have a little more time and want to create a richer CodeProber experience then the best thing would be to adapt to one of the AST structures CodeProber expects.
+[AstNodeApiStyle.java](server/src/codeprober/metaprogramming/AstNodeApiStyle.java) is an enum representing the different options currently supported.
 CodeProber tries to detect which style is present by experimentally invoking some methods within each style.
-You can also look in [TestData.java->Node](server/src-test/codeprober/ast/TestData.java), which shows the non-JastAdd node implementation used for test cases.
+For some more examples, you can also look in [TestData.java->Node](server/src-test/codeprober/ast/TestData.java), which shows the non-JastAdd node implementation used for test cases.

 CodeProber needs to know a shared supertype of all AST nodes.
-Any subtype of this supertype is expected to implement the "API style" mentioned above.
+Any subtype of this supertype is expected to implement the "AST API style" mentioned above.
 CodeProber tries to automatically detect the common supertype with the following pseudocode:

 ```
 def find_super(type)